ocrdu/Arduino_SAMD21_turbo_PWM/README.md

-*Note: Still under development, and untested for the Arduino Zero and the MKR series.*
+*Note: Still under development, and untested for the Arduino Zero and the Arduino MKR series.*

 ## A fast PWM library for SAMD21G-based Arduinos